 Choose a Theme

-Go to appearance then themes and click add new and then install your desired theme and activate it.
+Go to appearance then themes, click add new, install your desired theme, and activate it.

 These are some of the most recommended WordPress plugins to use so you can maintain and optimize your website like the pros.

 The first plugin I recommend before getting anything else is a backup plugin.

 I use UpdraftPlus, and it has been working beautifully, also, it is 100% free.

 It allows you to back up your site to cloud platforms such as Dropbox, Google Drive, etc… set on a schedule or run manually.

 You can restore from backup with the click of a button.

 I recommend running backups at least once a week and after any major change to your site.